-- I. Closed Session: confidential discussions with the legislative body as permitted by the Brown Act. - 2.
-Special Presentations/General Communications: the presentation and receipt of ceremonial resolutions and celebrations not requiring formal legislative body action. - 3.
-Consent Calendar: considered one item, consisting of matters routine in nature and not likely to be subject to debate or inquiry by the members or the public; typically adopted in one motion. - 4.
-Public Hearings: duly noticed hearings as mandated by local, state, or federal law, providing an opportunity for public review and comment of a proposed action by the council. - 5.
+- I. Closed Session: confidential discussions with the legislative body as permitted by the Brown Act. - Special Presentations/General Communications: the presentation and receipt of ceremonial resolutions and recognitions not requiring formal legislative body action.
+Special presentations are limited to two per meeting and no more than five minutes each. - 3.
+Consent Calendar: considered one item, consisting of matters routine in nature and not likely to be subject to debate or inquiry by the members or the public; typically adopted in one motion.

+- 4. Public Hearings: duly noticed hearings as mandated by local, state, or federal law, providing an opportunity for public review and comment of a proposed action by the council. - 5.
 Discussion Calendar: non-routine items requiring an oral presentation and discussion before action is taken. - 6.
 Information Items: items when staff is required by federal or state law or city code to inform council of an issue when authority has been delegated to a person, position, board, or commission. - 7.
-Council Ideas, Comments, and Questions: - a.
+Council Comments Ideas, Questions, and AB1234 Reports: - a.
 Brief oral or written reports summarizing meeting or conference attendance at city expense, as required by Assembly Bill 1234 (Government Code, § 53232.3); - b.
 Requests for the city manager or staff to report on various issues; - c.
 Requests to place items on a future council meeting agenda; - d.
 Requests to refer preparation or review of non-binding resolutions or ordinances to the Law and Legislation Committee; and - e.
-Reports on district and citywide activities or news.

-8. Public Comment-Matters Not on the Agenda: oral communications from the audience regarding matters not on the agenda but within the subject matter jurisdiction of the city.
+Reports on district and citywide activities or news. - 8.
+City Manager's Report - a.
+Brief oral report from the City Manager or designee. - 9.
+Public Comment-Matters Not on the Agenda: oral communications from the audience regarding matters not on the agenda but within the subject matter jurisdiction of the city.